Azen233/Optimal-LRCs_erasure_coding/README.md

 # Building Ceph with OptLRC

 ## Overview
-This guide provides step-by-step instructions for building and installing Ceph with OptLRC, a variant of locally recoverable codes (LRC) optimized for erasure coding in distributed storage.
-The implementation is based on the Optimal LRCs introduced in the ATC 2018 paper, with modifications to ensure compatibility with the latest Ceph release (Reef).
+This guide provides step-by-step instructions for building and installing Ceph with **OptLRC**, a variant of **Locally Recoverable Codes (LRC)** optimized for erasure coding in distributed storage.
+The implementation is based on the **Optimal LRCs** introduced in the [ATC 2018 paper by Kolosov et al.](https://www.usenix.org/conference/atc18/presentation/kolosov), with modifications to ensure compatibility with the latest Ceph release (**Reef**).

-Zeren Yang-University of Wisconsin-Madison
+**Developed by Zeren Yang, University of Wisconsin-Madison**

 ## Prerequisite
 Image: Ubuntu 22.04.2 LTS(Jammy)